-As a newly qualified Referee or Court Supervisor, you should look to sign up for as many events as possible to start gaining experience as an R4 Referee or CS2 Court Supervisor.
-It is also important that you maintain an up-to-date online record of your work cards on the Official Hub, as this will be reviewed at the grading review at the end of the year.
+As a newly qualified Referee or Court Supervisor, you should look to sign up for as many events as possible to start gaining experience as an R5 Referee or CS3 Court Supervisor.
+It is also important that you maintain an up-to-date online record of your work cards (see section 16.2 for further details on uploading work cards), as this will be reviewed at the grading review at the end of the year.
 Importantly, your work cards must be completed by 15 November each year in order for them to be considered as part of your retention, promotion or re-grading criteria.

-Promotion to the next grade (R3 or CS1) is based on the number of days worked, maintaining an upto-date online Referee work record, any assessments that may have been carried out and, in the case of Referees, satisfactory use of LTA tournament software (TTP).
+Promotion to the next grade (R4 or CS2) is based on the number of days worked, maintaining an upto-date online Referee work record, any assessments that may have been carried out and, in the case of Referees, satisfactory use of LTA tournament software (TTP).

-The next stage of progression for Referees (from R3 to R2) is to attend and pass the LTA Regional Referee Course, and to progress to R1 you will need to attend and pass the LTA National Referee Course.
-Selection for courses is based on the number of days and tournaments worked as a Referee.
+The next stage of progression for Referees (from R4 to R3) is to attend and pass the LTA National Referee Course and to receive a satisfactory evaluation.
+Selection for this course is based on the number of days and tournaments worked as a Referee.
 Please refer to the Referee grading structure for further details.